Ripley6811/ladybug-pie/README.md

 Only the methods that handle pre-recorded *.pgr files have been wrapped.
 Methods for controlling the camera and recording video have not been wrapped.
 The software that comes with the camera is good enough for recording video.

-The **latest version is in the "src" folder**.
-Program files in the root folder are an older version and will be removed later.
 ***
 **Ladybug_3D_mainGUI.py**
 * `ladybug3D_app` class